What Does Skin Purging Look Like? Here's What You Need to Know

 Skin purging occurs if the ingredients in your new skincare routine encourage your skin’s gunk to move towards the surface.

-The process is beneficial as it hastens the removal of dead skin cells and dirt that clog the pores.
+The process is beneficial as it hastens the removal of dead skin cells and dirt that clog the pores (this is sometimes called skin cell turnover).

 What should you do if your skin is purging?